-19. Civil Servants should ensure the proper, effective and efficient use of public money within their control.

-Financial Responsibility

-20. Civil Servants should avoid waste in the use of human, financial and material resources as well as time.

-Avoidance of waste

-21. A Civil Servant shall use the property and assets of his Organisation for official purposes only, and shall exercise reasonable care when using such property and assets.

-Use of Government Property/ Material

-22.(1) A Civil Servant shall not employ for private purposes, the services of Government employees at times during which the services of the latter are at the disposal of Government.
+- Civil Servants should ensure the proper, effective and 19.
+Financial efficient use of public money within their control.
+Responsibility - Civil Servants should avoid waste in the use of 20.
+Avoidance of human, financial and material resources as well as waste time. - A Civil Servant shall use the property and assets of his Use of 21.
+Government Organisation for official purposes only, and shall Property/ exercise reasonable care when using such property Material and assets. - 22.(1) A Civil Servant shall not employ for private purposes, Use of Government the services of Government employees at times Labour during which the services of the latter are at the disposal of Government.

-Use of Government Labour (2) These provisions do not apply when arrangements have been authorized by a Head of Department whereby services, which may involve the use of Government property, may be rendered by Government employees within official working hours for the benefit of members of the public, including Government officers, in return for a charge to be paid into the Consolidated Fund.
+(2) These provisions do not apply when arrangements have been authorized by a Head of Department whereby services, which may involve the use of Government property, may be rendered by Government employees within official working hours for the benefit of members of the public, including Government officers, in return for a charge to be paid into the Consolidated Fund.